betaflight/betaflight/docs/LedStrip.md

 - set armed color to red: ```mode_color 6 1 2```
 - set disarmed color to yellow: ```mode_color 6 0 4```
 - set Headfree mode 'south' to Cyan: ```mode_color 1 2 8```

-#### Armed state

-This mode toggles LEDs between green and blue when disarmed and armed, respectively.

-Note: Armed State cannot be used with Flight Mode.

 #### Thrust state